DevotedMC/style-guide/GettingStarted/README.md

 1. Download plugins from: `https://build.devotedmc.com/job/Civclassic/`

-    * if a plugin or version cannot be found, you can compile them directly from `https://github.com/CivClassic`
+    * If a plugin or version cannot be found, you can compile them directly from `https://github.com/CivClassic`

-        * open the cloned plugin in a terminal and run `mvn clean package`
+        * Open the cloned plugin in a terminal and run `mvn clean package`

-        * this will compile the plugin into a jar in `<project root>/target/`
+        * This will compile the plugin into a jar in `<project root>/target/`

         * If build fails because civclassic-parent POM cannot be located:

-            * clone the CivClassic style-guide: `https://github.com/CivClassic/style-guide`
+            * Clone the CivClassic style-guide: `https://github.com/CivClassic/style-guide`

-            * open the cloned style-guide in a terminal
+            * Open the cloned style-guide project folder in a terminal

-            * run `mvn install`
+            * Run `mvn install`

 2. Stop the server if it's already running.

-    * you can also hot load the plugins if you're using PlugMan (`https://dev.bukkit.org/projects/plugman`) or any other plugin manager, though these can have complications and restarting the server may be necessary anyway.
+    * You can also hot load the plugins if you're using PlugMan (`https://dev.bukkit.org/projects/plugman`) or any other plugin manager, though these can have complications and restarting the server may be necessary anyway.

 3. Drop the built jars into the server's `/plugins` folder and start the minecraft server.